 Unfortunately, 28mm is pretty broad and considerably less flexible than 35mm or 50mm, so some may wish this camera had a 35mm lens instead.

 Leica Q2 Monochrom Design

 The Q2 Monochrom, although a tiny camera, looks and feels remarkably like a Leica because of its sleek matte black chassis and minimal exterior buttons.

-While most cameras have a window for a viewfinder, the Q2 Monochrom doesn’t.
+While most cameras have a window for a viewfinder, the Q2 Monochrome doesn’t.
 Instead, it employs a bright and crisp 3.68MP OLED electronic viewfinder.

 The manual aperture ring, focus ring, shutter speed dial, and thumbwheel are all needed to operate the camera.

-The menu is where you’ll find the vast bulk of your controls, however, you can designate quick shortcuts for the things you use most often to FN and the thumbwheel.
+The menu is where you’ll find the vast bulk of your controls.
+However, you can designate quick shortcuts for what you use most often to FN and the thumbwheel.

-The camera’s menu and controls are designed to be as user-friendly as possible.
-Even if you don’t read the handbook and spend the first few hours trying to figure out where everything is, you’ll eventually figure it out.
+The camera’s menu and controls are designed to be user-friendly.
+So even if you don’t read the handbook and spend the first few hours figuring out where everything is, you’ll eventually figure it out.